vmario89/Attraccess/docs/developer/plugins.md

 export default class MyPluginModule {}
 ```

 The module must be exported as the default export.
-This allows the Attraccess plugin system to dynamically load it.
+This allows the FabAccess plugin system to dynamically load it.

 2. Implement your controllers, services, and other components as needed: